danilyef/machine_learning_in_production/README.md

 ---
 ## 1. Overview

-A summary of the doc's purpose, problem, solution, and desired outcome, usually in 3-5 sentences.

 **Problem**: Telecomunication Company X recieves approximately 5k emails per day from their clients about different topics.
 The current solution of the classification of these emails is to outsource this task to the company Y, which manually classifies emails into 10 categories (Categories are specified  by the business department of the company X).
 There are 3 main problem in this solution:

 - It is expensive: company X must pay $$$ amount of money to the company Y